arthur-ai/bench/docs/source/code_evaluation.md

 ### Input prompts & reference outputs

 Input prompts and reference outputs (AKA canonical / golden solutions) have **no requirements** in Bench.
-These components are only for your own analysis, and are not used by the scoring methods under the hood in code evaluation.
+These components are only for your own analysis, and are not used by the scorers under the hood in code evaluation.

 ## Example Walkthrough